 In conventional programming languages some loops have such a small body that most of the time is spent to increment the loop-counter variables and to test the loop-exit condition.
 We can make these loops more efficient by unrolling them, putting two or more copies of the loop body in a row.
-We call this technique, Loop Unrolling (LU) [2].
+This technique is called Loop Unrolling (LU) [2].

-Our experiments [18] didn't suggest that this is a very useful source-level optimization for HPJava, except in one special but important case.
+Our experiments [20] did not suggest that this is a very useful source-level optimization for HPJava, except in one special but important case.
 LU will be applied for overall constructs in an HPJava Program of Laplace equation using red-black relaxation.
 For example, overall (i = x for 1 + (i' + iter) % 2 : N-2 : 2) { ... } where expr is invariant with respect to the outer loop, this should be taken as an indication to unroll the outer loop by 2.
 The modulo expressions then become loop invariant and arguments of the call to localBlock(), the whole invocation is a candidate to be lifted out of the outer loop.

 The overall is repeated in every iteration of the loop associated with the outer overall.
-This will be discussed again in section ??.
 Because red-black iteration is a common pattern, HPJava compiler should probably try to recognize this idiom.
 If a nested overall includes expressions of the form